-More than 6,000 still without power; boil water notice issued - Mississippi's Best Community Newspaper
+Thousands lose power during storm; boil water notice issued - Mississippi's Best Community Newspaper

 Residents should also try to conserve water as Natchez Waterworks tries to build pressure back after leaks, Gibson said.

-Natchez Waterworks has issued a precautionary boil water notice to county residents due to the low water pressure.
+Natchez and Vidalia water companies have issued precautionary boil water notices to residents due to the loss of water pressure.

+Some places have lost water entirely due to the water system being completely drained.

+Vidalia Mayor Buz Craft said he expects the water in Vidalia to be back on around 1 p.m.
+Thursday, however, residents should boil the water before use.

 City, county issue 24-hour curfew; flash flood warning issued